 The Shark Rotator Lift-Away ADV has a couple of quality-of-life features.
 There's a vacuum head-mounted light to illuminate dark spots and a two-level suction adjustment switch on its handle.
 It lets you swap between 'MIN', which lowers suction to improve maneuverability on carpets, and 'MAX', which increases suction and is intended for use on bare floors.
 There are also three surface settings; '0 Power Off', 'I Hard Floor', which is best suited for bare floors and low-pile area rugs, and 'II Carpet', intended for medium and high-pile carpet.
 In comparison, the newer Shark Stratos Upright features a third surface setting intended for really thick carpeting, with the switch located on its handle as opposed to the body for easier access.

 This vacuum comes with a couple of tools and brushes.
 There's a turbo brush to deal with stuck-on dirt and a crevice tool to tackle debris in tight corners.
 There's also the Pet Multi-Tool, which serves as an all-in-one hard bristle brush/upholstery cleaner to clear debris on furniture or dislodge stubborn debris.
+Check out the Shark Performance Plus Lift-Away if you want a similar vacuum that comes bundled with a soft-bristle dusting brush.

 The Shark Rotator Lift-Away ADV has okay maneuverability.
-Its swiveling head improves its maneuverability in tight, cramped rooms, and its 'Lift Away' semi-handheld configuration makes cleaning hard-to-reach areas and furniture a little bit easier, though its short vacuum hose can complicate this by forcing you to carry its main body closer to where you're cleaning.
+Its swiveling head improves its maneuverability in tight, cramped rooms, and its 'Lift-Away' semi-handheld configuration makes cleaning hard-to-reach areas and furniture a little bit easier, though its short vacuum hose can complicate this by forcing you to carry its main body closer to where you're cleaning.
 Its brushroll can also get tangled in rug tassels, and its bulky front-mounted dirt compartment makes it difficult to clean under tables and couches.